AdamSobieski/Argumentation/Documents/Templates.md

 Blending these ideas together, one user-experience concept for [document assembly](https://en.wikipedia.org/wiki/Document_automation) involves end-users being able to search for, select from, and utilize interactive [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_text) argument templates to create and edit arguments.

-As envisioned, the interactive boilerplate documents displayed to end-users would change — their text contents would update — as end-users filled-in blank spaces in them while also making use of settings panels or context menus to configure and describe their arguments, their sections, paragraphs, and so forth.
-Some blank spaces in these special interactive boilerplate documents could be automatically filled-in, contextually, based on the contents of those arguments being responded to.
+The interactive boilerplate documents displayed to end-users would change — their text contents would update — as end-users filled-in blank spaces in them.
+End-users would also be able to make use of settings panels or context menus to configure and describe their arguments, their sections, paragraphs, and so forth.
+Some blank spaces in these interactive boilerplate documents could be automatically filled-in, contextually, based on the contents of those arguments being responded to.